 Blogging is hot right now, super hot in fact, but not every new blogger will succeed simply because they are not prepared to learn the craft, as well as doing the actual blogging!

-The rules of blogging every newbie must know before becoming a master…
+The rules of blogging every newbie must master…

-Share these blogging tips for beginners on your site
+Share these beginners blogging tips on your site